daveyarwood/blog.djy.io/_drafts/alda-a-manifesto-and-gentle-introduction.md

   </li>
 </ol>

 Open a terminal in the directory where you cloned the Alda repo, and you will now be able to use a handful of built-in tasks.
 You can parse and/or play Alda code from a file or a string of Alda code provided as a command-line argument.
-Or, you can build a score incrementally by using the Alda REPL.
+Or, you can build a score incrementally by using the Alda REPL (Read-Evaluate-Play Loop).

-# Basic Alda syntax
+# Alda 101

 We will use the Alda REPL at first, to experiment a little with Alda syntax.
 To start the REPL, type: